Pylons/pyramid/docs/narr/configuration.rst

 Like many other Python web frameworks, :mod:`repoze.bfg` uses the :term:`WSGI` protocol to connect an application and a web server together.
-The ``wsgiref.simple_server`` server is used in this example as a WSGI server, purely for convenience.  :mod:`repoze.bfg` applications can be served by any WSGI server.
+The ``paste.httpserver`` server is used in this example as a WSGI server, purely for convenience.  :mod:`repoze.bfg` applications can be served by any WSGI server.

 The script also imports the ``Configurator`` class from the ``repoze.bfg.configuration`` module.
 This class is used to configure